scipion-chem/docs/plugins/chem.rst

 The different protocols included in these subgroups will be defined in the following sections, including also a test for most of them.

+The user will notice that many protocols have a wand icon next to some of the parameters.
+We call this button wizard and they are designed to help the user to use the protocol.
+One of the most common types of wizard will help the user to fill a parameter with the proper string.
+We strongly recommend to use the wizards to fill these parameters (for some protocols, it is even compulsory) since inappropriate use of the parameters might lead the protocol to fail.

 **A) General protocols**
 ================================